“You should do more video!”

 Skip Ahead to What Interests You Most:

-If you take a look at our video page or YouTube channel you’ll see that we used to do videos a lot in the early days.
+If you take a look at our YouTube channel you’ll see that we used to do videos a lot in the early days.
 That was when we had a super simple Windows movie editor and Dan was a champ at churning out short, fun videos from our time in Southeast and Central Asia.

 So why do we not do more video now?
 A confluence of reasons: